Warm Compresses for Postpartum Healing

 So what is a warm compress and how do you do it?

-It’s simply a clean cloth, soaked in warm herbal tea and applied to the yoni.
+It’s simply a clean cloth, soaked in warm herbal tea and applied to the vagina.
 In my practice I have found this to be the easiest self care practice for new mamas to incorporate.
 Unlike a sitz bath, warm compresses can be done in bed while nursing a baby and have little clean up afterwards!

 1. To begin, gather a stack of clean cloths.
 Face cloths are a good size for this.
 Thicker materials tend to hold the heat best, but keep in mind that the fabric should be soft as to not irritate the tissue.

-3. Add approximately 1 cup of the herbal blend to a clean glass jar.
+3. Add approximately 1 cup of the herbal blend to a clean 1 litre glass jar.
 Pour hot water over and use a butter knife to release the air bubbles.
 Cover with a tight fitting lid and allow it to steep for at least 30 minutes.

 5. Pour the tea into a crockpot.
 Set it up in a place that isn’t at risk of burning children or pets.
 Turn it onto the “keep warm” setting.
 The stack of cloths can be placed beside it.